evodify/evodify.github.io/cv.md

 ## Research Experience

-Please, see my [Research](/research/) page for description of the projects I worked on.
+Please, see my [Research](/research/) page for the description of the projects I worked on.

 ## Skills
 * Design of experiments
-* NGS data processing (mapping, genotype calling, filtering etc.)
+* NGS data processing (mapping, genotype calling, filtering, etc.)
 * Population genetics analyses on genomic data
 * Gene expression analyses (RNA-Seq and microarray)
 * Functional analyses of genomic data